bayertom/IHFL/readme.md

 ![Results](./data/facilities2.jpg)

 #### Important note:
-All generated files *facil*.txt in the folder need to be deleted by the user before running the clusterization software.
+All generated output files *facil*.txt in the folder need to be deleted by the user before running the clusterization software.
 Otherwise, the clusterization will not be performed.